The research we conduct at Niagara Health has a profound impact on the health and well-being of our patients and communities.

-Brock University and Niagara Health launched a new partnership in March 2019 that will increase opportunities to improve the overall health and wellbeing in our region and beyond.
+Brock University and Niagara Health launched a partnership in March 2019 that will increase opportunities to improve the overall health and wellbeing in our region and beyond.
 It will place a heightened focus on research that will help people stay healthy, improve both patient outcomes and the way healthcare is delivered, and create training and employment opportunities for Brock students and graduates.

 The Research Office has built strong networks within our organization that include departments such as Quality, Patient Safety & Risk, Decision Support, Health Records and many clinical departments and units across Niagara Health.

 We're also very proud to work closely with our community partners:

 Director, Interprofessional Practice, Ethics & Spiritual Care & Research Administration.

 Physician Research Lead, Intensivist, Niagara Health,

 W: 905-378-4647 x44544